AliensToEarth/antifilter/README.md

 - `geoip-extract` depends on `geoip-download`
 - `geoip-build` depends on `geoip-extract`
 - Both `geoip` and `geosite` depend on `submodule-init`
+- `geosite-parse` depends on `geosite-build` and runs automatically

+### GeoSite Parser Integration
+The geosite workflow now includes an additional parsing step that processes the generated `geosite.dat` file using the `geosite-antifilter.json` configuration.
+This creates filtered output files containing only specified domain lists (google, youtube, meta, antifilter-community, private).

 ### Error Handling
 - Commands use proper error propagation